Plantastic-ada/Plantastic/frontend/README.md

 9/10
-- fix response digital garden from 200 to 401 with JSON when not logged in
+- ~~fix response digital garden from 200 to 401 with JSON when not logged in~~
 - fix logout button in header
 - finish mock ups

+HEADER
+Watering + logout button

+Create a plant Modal